-- Secondary Glaucoma: another eye disease or injury causes the decreased fluid drainage.
+- Secondary Glaucoma: another eye disease or injury that causes the decreased fluid drainage.
 These include:

 - Uveitis (inflammation inside the eye): scar tissue blocks drainage

-- Cancer in the eye: the tumor block drainage
+- Cancer in the eye: the tumor blocks drainage

 - Damage to the lens: proteins leak into the eye and blocks drainage